Talking therapies

 Employee Assistance Programme (EAP)

-You can also check the following website for free of low-cost therapists:
+You can also check the this website for free of low-cost therapists.

 This section looks at what NICE recommends for some of the most common mental illnesses.
 You can see all the NICE guidance at www.nice.org.uk.
 If your condition isn’t on the list, you could talk to your mental health worker for advice.